-Advantages of Teamwork in Nursing
+Importance of Teamwork in Nursing

 Teamwork is the result of a shared sense of responsibility and accountability for patient care and patient safety.
-A lack of teamwork can have dire consequences in healthcare, and may lead to medical errors, “near misses,” and “never events” due to poor coordination and communication between team members.
+A lack of teamwork can have dire consequences in healthcare and may lead to medical errors, near misses and “never events” due to poor coordination and communication between team members.

-Strong teamwork in nursing leads to better patient outcomes, better-coordinated care, fewer errors, and higher job satisfaction for nurses.
+Strong teamwork in nursing leads to better patient outcomes, better-coordinated care, fewer errors and higher job satisfaction for nurses.
 Higher levels of teamwork in the acute care hospital setting have also been noted to improve nurses’ job satisfaction.
 Better job satisfaction means lower levels of nurse burnout and better staff retention.

 How to Promote Teamwork in Nursing

-Trust, collaboration, and respect are key aspects of a strong team.
+Trust, collaboration and respect are key aspects of a strong team.
 Promoting each of these characteristics helps improve teamwork in nursing.
 If a team is lacking strength in one area, the other areas may also suffer.
 A nursing unit with poor trust between its staff members will be less likely to collaborate.

-Review the TeamSTEPPS tool
+1. Review the TeamSTEPPS Tool

-Develop Team Trust
+2. Develop Team Trust

 It’s difficult for anyone to trust a person they don’t know well to uphold their role as a team member.
 Boosting trust within a team can help collaboration.
 A good way to do this is to help members get to know each other.
-Nurses can bring in photos of themselves, their hobbies, and their families to post on a board, or even interview one another to get to know about their lives and experiences.
+Nurses can bring in photos of themselves, their hobbies and their families to post on a board or even interview one another to get to know about their lives and experiences.

-Establish and Reinforce Team Goals
+3. Establish and Reinforce Team Goals

 Knowing common goals is essential for a team to work effectively.
 It helps to have a benchmark result for the team to work toward achieving.
-An example goal might be reducing the number of falls on a unit, or improving patient satisfaction scores by a certain percentage.
+An example goal might be reducing the number of falls on a unit or improving patient satisfaction scores by a certain percentage.
 If the team reaches the goal, they earn a reward.
-Visible reminders, such as a calendar with all fall-free days marked, or a graph with patient satisfaction scores, can help keep the team motivated.
+Visible reminders, such as a calendar with all fall-free days marked or a graph with patient satisfaction scores, can help keep the team motivated.

-Recognize Team Efforts
+4. Recognize Team Efforts

 Receiving recognition for great teamwork helps nurses stay committed to collaborating with others.
-Even simple, personal thank-you notes acknowledging actions team members took to help teammates keeps motivation strong.
+Even simple, personal thank-you notes acknowledging actions team members took to help teammates keep motivation strong.
 It’s always encouraging to know that good work is appreciated.

 Leading by Example